It’s no secret, we are Christians… A label that carries so much weight and judgement and I completely understand why.

 She was our game changer!

 Being parents is the ultimate humbling experience.
-Loving someone that intensely, instantly, changes you forever.
+Loving someone that intensely, instantly, without boundaries, changes you forever.
 I wanted life for her to be better.
 We wanted her to know love and never feel alone.

 Life can’t be explained and no matter how hard we try, we can’t replicate human life.

 Having a child is the ultimate testimony of God existence.
 In an instance I “got it” because I felt it and it was undeniable.
 Every fancy piece of me has been stripped away by motherhood and I’ve been changed and reshaped into someone new.
-I “get” God and I love Him.
+Now, I finally “get” God and I love Him.

 Sending His only son to die for all our sins (even the non believers) must have been an indescribable hurt.
 It’s one that I am however eternally grateful for.
 For years I had been carrying the weight of a tainted past with me but His forgiveness freed me from everything.
 Hate, sadness, fear and judgement.
 In Jesus I was given a second chance, a new beginning and the promise of an eternal life.